 Residential living is an essential component of the overall Hampshire College experience.
 Our live-in professional and student staff are eager to support you in your journey.

 Hampshire College expects all students to live on campus throughout their tenure.
-Students seeking an exemption based on a demonstrated medical need for a living environment the College is unable to provide should contact the director of accessibility resources and services.
-If you feel you have a compelling need to live outside the Hampshire community we welcome you to submit an application; however, please be aware exceptions are rarely granted.
+Students seeking an exemption based on a demonstrated medical need for a living environment the College is unable to provide should contact the director of the Office of Accessibility Resources and Services.
+If you feel you have a compelling need to live outside the Hampshire community, we welcome you to submit an application; however, please be aware exceptions are rarely granted.